ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    * The permission set specified in the scope entry allows the Administrator to perform the requested operation on the targeted group-configuration resource.

-   Further details are defined separately for each operation specified in {{interactions}}.
+   Further details are defined separately for each operation at the Group Manager, when specified in {{interactions}}.

    In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the Content-Format MUST be set to application/ace+cbor.